blfuentes/guitarstring-tension-calculator/README.md

 # guitarstring-tension-calculator
-Web App to calculate the string tension on guitars
+Blazor Web App to calculate the string tension on guitars.

 https://guitarstringtensioncalculator.azurewebsites.net/